openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 belong to a bridge or LAG before stacking starts.
 A single link may continue to use `option interface 'lan49'` for compatibility.

+Local LACP uplinks on non-fabric ports may be created before or after the stack.
+For example, `bond0` on `lan51`/`lan52` and a native stack trunk on `lan49`/`lan50` use separate hardware tables and need no netifd ordering hook.
+Local LAG membership follows the switch's device ID when stacking is enabled or disabled.
+The leader synchronizes its LAG membership and LACP-selected TX ports to the follower through session-checked, replayable Device Talk mutations;
+peer recovery replays the current state before restoring bridge forwarding.
+Loss of the peer does not prevent local uplink changes.
+A fabric port cannot also be a bond member.
+This does not implement bonds containing `sw1pN` ports or cross-chassis LACP; delegated follower ports remain owned by the leader.

 Before enabling a new trunk, connect at least one configured link.
 Stackd arms every configured port, enables the stack after one link verifies, and keeps unverified links out of the hardware trunk.
 It probes each additional live link